 A micro adventure could be:

-- An impromptu sunrise hike before work
+- A sunrise hike before work

 - A casual bike ride near home